-"You see," the tweedy young man said, "Professor Witherell is a friend of mine also, so he permitted me to borrow these.
-I'm also the returned Bates of Bates, Bates and Bates, and I sincerely hope that I've baited an attractive, competent artist for addition to our staff.
-NANCY gasped and spun around from the mirror to confront a tweedy, smiling young man in the doorway.
+professor to recommend you to the agency in place of me be-nuse I'm transferring to fashion design tomorrow," she pleaded.
+Silently, he handed the layouts over and Nancy gasped as recognized them as her own.
+"You see," the tweedy young man said, "Professor Witherell a friend of mine also, so he permitted me to borrow these.
+I'm so the returned Bates of Bates, Bates and Bates, and I sincerely that I've baited an attractive, competent artist for addition

+NANCY groped and spun around from the mirror to senfront a towelly, smiling young man in the decreay.